GIP-ITC-UniversityTwente/ffp-app/i_readme.txt

 -------

-Create the necesary Apache configuration files (httpd_###.conf) based on the chosen folder names for the source files.
+Create the necessary Apache configuration files (httpd_###.conf) based on the chosen folder names for the source files.

-    For the application: 'httpd_ffp.conf' :
+    For the application: 'C:/ms4w/httpd.d/httpd_ffp.conf' :

         Alias /ffp/ "C:/code/ffp/"